hbctraining/Intro-to-R-online-Catalyst/lessons/5C_Segment_5_Video_C.md

+## Introduction

+In this segment we will extend on the lesson from segment 5B and talk about additional functionality in R to subset data from one-dimensional objects.

 #### Selecting using indices with logical operators

-We can also use indices with logical operators.
-Logical operators include greater than (>), less than (<), and equal to (==).
-A full list of logical operators in R is displayed below:
+R has a set of logical operators available that can be used to assess data within objects.
+E.g. if one is interested in extracting all the elements from age that were greater than or equal to a certain value, we can do that fairly easily.

+This is the full list of logical operators available in R. It includes "and" `&` and "or" `\|`, which are used to combine two or more of the operators together.

 | Operator | Description |
 | :-----------:|:----------------|